The only thing I remember from law school is my negotiations professor saying this in class randomly:

 If you’re preparing for the MEE, then you’d approximately halve the time it takes to tackle an MEE question (30-45 minutes).

 This is a lot more time than you might assume!
 When you build your schedule, be conservative with your time and figure out what the minimum you’ll do on a given day is.
-You can always add more if you end up with more time.
+You can always do more if you end up with more time.

 You don’t start off playing a concerto on the piano from memory.
 You earn the right after mastering the foundations and repeated practice.